 Pre-Approval: PFDA requires importers provide advance copies of the labels of the products they intend to import.
 This information is required for the registration of imported food and drink products (see Section VI).
 The content of such labels is scrutinized to establish whether it is acceptable under Codex and PFDA requirements.
 Nutritional and medical claims made on such labels are one of the factors considered by PFDA when evaluating applications to register foreign products for import into the Philippines, especially Category II (medium and high risk) products such as food supplements, infant foods, and special dietary foods.
-Products that have labels, which make claims that cannot be easily substantiated, can be banned from entry into the country.
+Products that have labels that make claims that cannot be easily substantiated may be banned from entry into the country.

-Nutritional and Health Claims and Advertising: The food label that is marketed for special dietary uses (e.g., diabetic foods), must include information concerning its vitamin, mineral, and other dietary properties as required by the PFDA, and in a manner that fully informs purchasers of the product's intrinsic value in terms of its special use.
-PFDA has the authority to prescribe general standards and guidelines for food advertisements.
-It is also responsible for monitoring and ascertaining the veracity of nutritional and medicinal claims in food advertisements in the various media.
+Nutritional and Health Claims and Advertising: Food labels that indicate special dietary uses (e.g., diabetic foods) must include information concerning its vitamin, mineral, and other dietary properties as required by the PFDA, and in a manner that fully informs purchasers of the product's intrinsic value in terms of its special use.
+PFDA is also responsible for monitoring and ascertaining the veracity of nutritional and medicinal claims in food advertisements in the various media.
 PFDA may call upon any manufacturer, distributor, or advertiser to desist from inaccurate or misleading nutritional or medicinal claims in their advertisement.
 Should any food manufacturer, distributor, or advertiser refuse or fail to obey the PFDA order to desist from using false claims, it can be assessed penalties under the law and regulations.